 Nutrition is a critical component of overall measures of health, especially among persons living with HIV (PLWH).
 Good nutrition may delay disease progression and well-nourished PLWH with an undetectable viral load are more likely to withstand the effects of HIV infection.
 Optimal nutrition status helps prevent malnutrition and opportunistic infections, thereby helping to maintain immune status, improve quality of life, and possibly decrease mortality.
-Food banks/home delivered meals are to be provided in collaboration with other health care providers and social service organizations.
+Medical Nutrition Therapy is to be provided in collaboration with other health care providers and social service organizations.
 These services attempt to improve and maintain health, nutrient intake, food security, and quality of life.